 Gary Vaynerchuk takes the first place.
 The four-time New York Times bestselling author is a strongly opinionated, bombastic pundit of entrepreneurship.
 On the off chance that you have never watched him on YouTube, think Anthony Robbins meets Jack Dorsey.
 He has a huge following, and for good reason: He gets it.
 Gary Vaynerchuk offers new lessons and inspiration that he has drawn from the experiences of dozens of entrepreneurs who did not accept the predictable corporate path and pursued their dreams by building thriving businesses and extraordinary brands.

-John Doerr is a legend in the startup world.
-John Doerr invested $11.8 million in a startup that had amazing technology, entrepreneurial energy, and sky-high ambitions, but no real business plan.
-So when this guy talks, entrepreneurs should sit up and take notice.
+John Doerr is a legend in the start-up world.
+John Doerr invested $11.8 million in a start-up that had amazing technology, entrepreneurial energy, and sky-high ambitions, but no real business plan.
+Hence, when this person speaks, entrepreneurs should sit up and take notice.
 In Measure What Matters, Doer teaches us about using objectives and key results (OKR), a revolutionary approach to goal-setting, to make tough choices in business.
 Since then Doerr has introduced OKRs to more than fifty companies, helping tech giants and charities exceed all expectations.

-The last book on the list is another crushingly honest exposé of startup life.
+The last book on the list is another crushingly honest exposé of start-up life.
 In this case, John Carreyrou, a two-time Pulitzer Prize-winning journalist for The Wall Street Journal, pulls back the curtain on the spectacular rise, massive fraud, and eventual fall of Elizabeth Holmes.
-The full inside story of the breathtaking rise and shocking collapse of Theranos, the multibillion-dollar biotech startup, by the prize-winning journalist who first broke the story and pursued it to the end, despite pressure from its charismatic CEO and threats by her lawyers
+It’s a full inside story of the breath-taking rise, and shocking collapse of Theranos; the multibillion-dollar biotech start-up.
+It’s a story of a prize-winning journalist, who first broke the story and pursued it to the end, despite pressure from its charismatic CEO and threats by her lawyers.